Liverpool sink Brighton to move within three points of Man City

 Incisive Salah

-The German's assessment proved correct, after a lively Brighton start that saw Neal Maupay drill his strike just wide and Leandro Trossard curl his shot straight at Alisson Becker.

-Liverpool responded emphatically and Salah picked out Sadio Mane, whose close-range effort was pushed away by Brighton goalkeeper Robert Sanchez.

-Klopp's team took the lead in the 19th minute when Diaz sprinted onto Joel Matip's perfectly-weighted pass and bravely headed into the empty net as Sanchez rushed off his line, pole-axing the Colombian with a dangerous high challenge in the process.
+The German's assessment proved correct and they took the lead in the 19th minute.

+Diaz sprinted onto Joel Matip's perfectly-weighted pass and bravely headed into the empty net as Robert Sanchez rushed off his line, pole-axing the Colombian with a dangerous high challenge in the process.

 Diaz was unable to celebrate as he was writhing on the turf after being caught in the chest by Sanchez's leg, but the keeper surprisingly escaped a red card following a VAR check.

-Salah almost made him pay for that miss with a deflected effort that looped onto the crossbar.

-Liverpool's luck was out on that occasion but they doubled their lead in the 61st minute.

-Naby Keita's shot was blocked by Yves Bissouma's arm, conceding a penalty that Salah drove past Sanchez with ease to keep the title race bubbling nicely.
+Liverpool doubled their lead in the 61st minute when Naby Keita's shot was blocked by Yves Bissouma's arm, conceding a penalty that Salah converted with ease to keep the title race bubbling nicely.

+Brentford boosted their bid to avoid relegation with a 2-0 home win against fellow strugglers Burnley.

+Thomas Frank's side broke the deadlock in the 85th minute when Ivan Toney headed in Christian Eriksen's cross.

 © 2022 AFP